githubpartners/microsoft-learn/github/github-actions-ci/includes/2-github-actions-workflows-ci.md

 You’ll see a confirmation dialog that lists all the jobs that will be re-run, including all jobs that are downstream dependencies when you initiate a partial re-run.
 When you have more than one attempt at a workflow run, you’ll see a navigation drop-down to let you easily move between attempts.
 This is helpful for debugging what occurred across the various attempts of that run.

+### Re-run jobs with debug logging

+You can enable debug logging when you re-run jobs in a GitHub Actions workflow run.
+This gives you additional information about the job's execution and its environment which can help you diagnose failures.
+To enable debug logging, select **Enable debug logging** in the re-run dialog.
+Also, you can enable debug logging using the API or the command-line client.

 ## Simplify using secrets with reusable workflows

 GitHub Actions simplifies using secrets with reusable workflows with the `secrets: inherit` keyword.
 You can simply pass the `secrets: inherit` to the reusable workflow and the secrets will be inherited from the calling workflow.